 In September 2012, the former chief financial officer of our company resigned.
 Of the 600,000 options granted to her on March 22, 2011, 300,000 were vested through her date of resignation.
 In conjunction with her resignation, she signed a supplementary agreement with us, pursuant to which the Company granted her 100,000 options that are immediately exercisable and 200,000 options that would vest through September 22, 2013.
 During the vesting period, she would provide consulting service as a consultant.
 For the 100,000 immediately exercisable options, a measurement date was reached upon grant and we immediately recognized \$35,000 into expense, which is equal to the fair value of the options as of September 30, 2012.
-For the 200,000 options that will vest through September 22, 2013.
+For the 200,000 options that will vest through September 22, 2013, we will recognize expense based on the fair value of the options as of each reporting date through the measurement date, or September 23, 2013.
 For the year ended December 31, 2012, we recognized \$19,000 expense for these options.